Baha ad-Din ibn Shaddad: Life

-Ibn Shaddad was born in Mosul on 10 Ramadan 539 AH (6 March 1145 CE), where he studied the Qur'an, hadith, and Muslim law before moving to the Nizamiyya madrasa in Baghdad where he rapidly became mu'id ("assistant professor").
+Ibn Shaddad was born in Mosul on 10 Ramadan 539 AH (6 March 1145 CE), where he studied the Qur'an, hadith, and Muslim law before moving to the Nizamiyya of Baghdad where he rapidly became mu'id ("assistant professor").
 At an early age, Ibn Shaddad lost his father and he was raised by his maternal uncles the Banu Shaddad, from whom he got his name 'Ibn Shaddad'.
 About 1173, he returned to Mosul as mudarris ("professor").
 In 1188, returning from Hajj, ibn Shaddād was summoned by Saladin who had read and been impressed by his writings.
 He was "permanently enrolled" in the service of Saladin, who appointed him qadi al-'askar ("judge of the army").

 In this capacity, he was an eyewitness at the Siege of Acre and the Battle of Arsuf and provided "a vivid chronicle of the Third Crusade".

+Extracts of his accounts of the Crusaders' march from Acre to Arsuf and the subsequent battle (in which Ibn Shaddad was an actual participant) appear in the book "A Knight in battle", written and illustrated by R Ewart Oakeshott.

 Saladin and ibn Shaddād soon became close friends and the sultan appointed him to several high administrative and judicial offices.

 Ibn Shaddād remained an intimate and trusted friend of Saladin, "seldom absent for any length of time", as well as one of his main advisers, for the rest of the sultan's life.

 After Saladin's death, ibn Shaddād was appointed qadi ("judge") of Aleppo.
 He died there on 14 Safar 632 AH (8 November 1234), aged 89 years.